 You can also start by doing some homework yourself.
 Although you can seek advice online, you really need to get a concrete answer from someone at the city.
 You can call 311 and speak to their Zoning staff to get most of the information you need.
 Even better, you should go in person to one of the city’s Building and Safety offices and speak to their zoning division.

 Please be aware that these ADU and garage conversion guidelines are still relatively new to the city’s staff, so there is still quite a bit of confusion about what’s allowed and what’s not.
 Because the city staff is still trying to ‘interpret’ what State and City laws and ordinances really mean in the real world, you are likely to get different opinions from different city staff.
 Try to be patient and understand that these ADU rules are still ‘a moving target’.
 My advice is to speak with several city staff people and ideally a supervisor, until you get consistent advice.
 If you’re getting conflicting advice, keep working up the chain of command until you talk to someone with authority.

 In some cases, a city’s guidelines/regulations won’t jive with the new California state ADU laws.
 If you feel like this is the case for your situation, there are ADU consultants and attorneys that can help in these situations.
 Feel free to contact GreatBuildz for some referrals to these types of professionals.

 If you have more questions about the ADU process or how to pick the right contractor for the project, we can help.

 GreatBuildz is a free service that connects homeowners with reliable, thoroughly screened general contractors and provides project support from start to finish.
-You can call our free concierge service to be connected to several fully vetted, trustworthy contractors who are experienced with ADUs.
+You can call our friendly staff to be connected to several fully vetted, trustworthy contractors who are experienced with ADUs.
 For more info, visit www.GreatBuildz.com or call 818.317.3567 today.